-The company acts with a one tier governance structure without the use of non-executive directors.
+- 5.1 The company acts with a one tier governance structure without the use of non-executive directors. - 5.1.1 In the absence of non-executive directors, a BAM Group director, who is governed by the Dutch Code, chairs monthly and quarterly meetings.

-In the absence of non-executive directors independence is assured by the attendance of the company secretary, compliance officer and general counsel at board meetings.
-Monthly, quarterly and annual performance measures are reviewed by Group.